valeraf23/ObjectComparator/README.md

 - **Deep member-by-member comparisons:** Unravel every detail and identify even the slightest differences between complex objects.
 - **Customizable rules:** Define bespoke comparison criteria for properties or fields so that you remain in control of the comparison process.
+- **Type-based strategies:** Apply custom comparison logic to all properties of a specific type (e.g., case-insensitive string comparison everywhere).
+- **Unified fluent API:** Configure all comparison options in one place using a clean, chainable builder pattern.
+- **Collection support:** Compare collections with custom strategies that apply to all elements automatically.
 - **Performance focused:** Despite its comprehensive comparisons, ObjectComparator is optimized for speed and minimal allocations.
 - **Friendly diagnostics:** Differences are captured with paths, expected values, actual values, and optional details, making debugging straightforward.